yekrangiariana/un-aligned-hugo/content/pages/2019-02-24-our-essence-and-foundation.md

 The central office team consists of the following individuals.

 Ariana Yekrangi
-Founder & Chair.
-Editor of the Gordian Magazine
+Founder and Editor of the Gordian Magazine
 📍Helsinki, Finland

+Adrian Liberto
+Co-Founder and Editor of the Gordian Magazine
+📍Rome, Italy

+Partho Pratim Chatterjee
+Chair
+📍Italy

 Jonna Lappalainen
 Treasurer